saurab5095/Digital-KYC-Solution/README.md

 Then refresh the app.

-## GitHub submission (branch submission)

-To prepare your final submission branch (what HDFC reviewers will check):

 ## API endpoints (demo)

 The backend exposes a small set of demo endpoints for KYC validation.